Loading...

 Smiling Man at Whiteboard

-A GMAT score is a key component of your business school application, but it can also come in useful well beyond graduation.
+A GMAT score is a key component of your business school application, but it will also benefit you throughout your career.

-The GMAT exam measures your quantitative and problem-solving abilities, which are vital not only in the business school classroom but also after you complete your degree.
+The GMAT exam measures your quantitative and problem-solving abilities, which are vital in the business school classroom but also after you graduate.

 Here’s how recruiters in consulting and finance make use of your GMAT score.